 Reposted from Easy-Laser®

-Efficient manufacturing of today almost always depend on a minimum of downtime.
+The efficient manufacturing of today almost always depends on a minimum of downtime.
 Therefore a spindle crash is a most unwelcome accident.
 The good thing is that there now are fast methods for checking the machine.

-One of the most common things that cause a need for service is spindle crash.
-And of course this always happens when you really need maximum machine availability!
+One of the most common things that cause a need for service is a spindle crash.
+And of course, this always happens when you really need maximum machine availability!
 Therefore you want the geometry check of the machine to be as quick as possible.
-Most technicians would be thrilled to use the Easy-Laser® E940 system for measurement and alignment of the spindle, turret and tailstock back to precise position, because it is so quick to set up on the machine and to use.
-Here’s how to do:
+Most technicians would be thrilled to use the Easy-Laser® E940 system for measurement and alignment of the spindle, turret, and tailstock back to a precise position because it is so quick to set up on the machine and use.
+Here’s how to do it:

 FIRST CHECK THE STRAIGHTNESS